AthuraThava/Module_1_Challenge/README.md

 * What technologies would this additional product or service utilise?

 This will require an imperative risk governance system to ensure payment and credit limitations.
-Which can be achieved with Enterprise Risk Management (ERM) Software and Governance, Risk, and Compliance (GRC.
+Which can be achieved with Enterprise Risk Management (ERM) Software and Governance, Risk, and Compliance (GRC).

 * Why are these technologies appropriate for your solution?